astroturfcss/astroturf/README.md

 ]
 ```

 Styles are still extracted to a seperate file, and any arrow function interpolations are turned into an array that's passed directly to the react `classNames()` library (with further `css` templates turned into styles references).
+At runtime `styled()` returns a React component with the static css classes applied.
+You can check out the ["runtime"](https://github.com/4Catalyzer/css-literal-loader/blob/master/src/runtime/styled.js#L14) it just creates a component:

 There are a whole bucket of caveats of course, to keep the above statically extractable, and limit runtime code.